Smolky/LREV-Hope-Speech-Detection-in-Spanish-2022/README.md

 linguistic and negation features.
 However, the rest of features, the pretrained models, nor the models trained are not included due to size limitations.

+The pretrained models can be downloaded from:https://fasttext.cc/docs/en/crawl-vectors.html and placed within the ```embeddings/pretrained/``` folder.

 ## How to use
 To train the models and validate using the validation split, using the feature sets